William Hale Thompson 1927 mayoral campaign: Analysis

 Many experts concluded that Thompson had won because of his skilled campaigning, providing entertainment while Dever called for virtue.
-Elmer Davis of Harper's Magazine mused that the mystery was not that Dever lost but that he had received 430,000 votes.
+Elmer Davis of Harper's Magazine mused that the mystery was not in Dever losing, but rather was in Dever still managing to receive 430,000 votes.
 George Schottenhamel, writing in 1952 for the Journal of the Illinois State Historical Society, argued that Dever "would have been easy opposition for any candidate" running "on a campaign of 'Dever and Decency' despite four years of rampant crime in Chicago".
 The New York Daily News credited opposition to Dever's enforcement of Prohibition and Thompson's pledge to cease such enforcement as key to Thompson's victory, expressing hope that it would warn leaders of other large city's not to enforce "the tyrannous nonsense that is prohibition."
 However, the newspaper also decried the result as a "victory of a political haymaker over a sincere man," calling Dever "an earnest and an honest mayor as far as can be discerned," and characterizing Thompson as holding a political record "of administrative rottenness surpassed only by certain Tammany pirates of fifty years ago."

 Thompson's victory damaged Chicago's reputation nationally.
 Will Rogers remarked that "They was trying to beat Bill [Thompson] with the Better Element vote.
 The trouble with Chicago is that there ain't much Better Element."
 (Note: Rogers is sometimes erroneously said to have written this in response to Thompson's 1915 victory.)
 The St. Louis Star declared that "Chicago is still a good deal of a Wild West town, where a soapbox showman extracting white rabbits from a gentleman's plug hat still gets a better hearing than a man in a sober suit talking business."
 The campaign was such that philosopher Will Durant openly wondered whether democracy was dead.

 Thompson and his 1927 campaign have both been analyzed by some modern writers as precursors to the political career of Donald Trump and Trumpism.